 Dee and I have only been on the road for a little more than a week but it already feels like we've been at it for a lot longer.
 In that time, we have driven back and forth between Ohio, Indiana, Illinois, and Iowa multiple times.
 Along the way we have slept in parking lots either at truck stops, rest areas, or anywhere we could find a spot to park this big truck for the night.
 There are many considerations for this too.
 Many lots now have signs that say No Truck Parking.
 Wal-Mart used to allow trucks and campers to park overnight and, in exchange, they got a loyal group of shoppers.
 Well, Sam Walton died and his children took over.
 Apparently they suck.

 But for all the little things I have had to learn and get used to, I am starting to enjoy it.
 In frustration, we briefly entertained the idea of quitting, but I am no quitter and Dee just wants me to be happy.
-So I told him 'look, we are tired and frustrated, and that is a bad time to make a big decision.
+So I told him, "Look, we are tired and frustrated, and that is a bad time to make a big decision.
 We are in it now, let's give it the three months we have until we go home for our first week off.
-We should have a much better feel for things then.' and he happily agreed.
-Because for all the frustrations of trucking, there are some good things too.
-And some that aren't necessarily good, but that create memories.
+We should have a much better feel for things then," and he happily agreed.
+For all the frustrations of trucking, there are some good things too.
+And there are some things that aren't necessarily good, but they create memories.

 Sure enough, there was a car sitting on the shoulder behind the trouper with a shattered windshield.
 Now, they were perfectly nice young people, probably college students, and they assured the officer (an older and more experienced officer had arrived by now) that we had not been speeding or anything, that it was just one of those things.
 We were delayed on the side of the road while a report was filed and the company was contacted about the incident.
 We lost about an hour's worth of work time for it, but it could have been worse.